 Unfortunately, wealth transfer doesn’t always occur as planned.
 This article outlines some common mistakes that can occur when trying to transfer wealth.1

 Not having a will

 A basic and all too common mistake is failing to have a will.
 A will communicates your intentions and allows you – and not the government – to determine how your assets will be distributed on your death.
 Having a will can make administration of your estate easier and can help you save taxes.
 It also allows you to choose the executor of your estate and the guardians of your children.
 For more information on wills, see Wills 101 (national edition)

 Will drafting errors

 In many provinces, gifts or inheritances are excluded from equalization upon a marriage breakdown.
 In fact, in some provinces, the income from an inheritance or gift can also be excluded if the will expressly says so.
 If this is the case, make sure your will has the appropriate declarations.
-However, this may be jeopardized if the recipient uses the gift for the benefit of the family, contributes the money to a matrimonial home, or commingles the assets with other family assets so it can no longer be traced.
+However, this may be jeopardized if a recipient uses the gift for the benefit of the family, contributes the money to a matrimonial home, or commingles the assets with other family assets so they can no longer be traced.

 Treating equal beneficiaries unequally

 Often when splitting assets, the intention is to split them equally between beneficiaries – for example, between three children.
 However, if you fail to consider the tax consequences, the wealth transfer may not be equal at all.